rsald09/pizaa/writeup_pizaa_report.md

 #### 2. Repeatability of Function - The build is repeatable 100% of the time.

 My build includes fischertechnik components to ensure repeatability.
 For example,...
+We added a loop from the end back to the start to ensure repeatability.
 ### ROBOPro Programming Software

 #### 1. Design Constraints - All design constraints are met and the prototype goes above and beyond.